redecentralize/alternative-internet/README.md

 * [WikiSuite](http://WikiSuite.org/) is the most comprehensive and integrated Free / Libre / Open Source software suite ever developed.
 WikiSuite is especially suited to knowledge-centric organizations and offers most (80%+) of the data and information management features all organizations need, such as OS and Network, Web and Intranet, Email and Calendar, Files and Sync, BPM and Analytics, Chat and Video Conference, and Commerce.
 Key components include ClearOS, Openfire Meetings, Tiki Wiki CMS Groupware (aka TikiWiki), Kolab, Syncthing, FusionPBX and FreeSWITCH, Piwik, Elasticsearch and Kibana, Kaltura, Xibo and Kimchi (KVM).

 ## General

-- [Books](http://en.wikipedia.org/wiki/Books) are a stable, production tested communication protocol suitable for a wide range of information services.
+* [Books](http://en.wikipedia.org/wiki/Books) are a stable, production tested communication protocol suitable for a wide range of information services.
-- [Fermat.org](http://fermat.org/) is an framework for developing Internet of People apps.
+* [Fermat.org](http://fermat.org/) is an framework for developing Internet of People apps.

 ## Hosting and media

-- [AnoNet](http://wiki.ucis.nl/Anonet) is a decentralized friend-to-friend network built using VPNs and software BGP routers. anoNet works by making it difficult to learn the identities of others on the network allowing them to anonymously host IPv4 and IPv6 services)
+* [AnoNet](http://wiki.ucis.nl/Anonet) is a decentralized friend-to-friend network built using VPNs and software BGP routers. anoNet works by making it difficult to learn the identities of others on the network allowing them to anonymously host IPv4 and IPv6 services)

-- [Bittubers](https://bittubers.com/about) - is a brand new social network for content creators and streamers.
+* [Bittubers](https://bittubers.com/about) - is a brand new social network for content creators and streamers.
 Developed by [BitTube](https://bit.tube/), BitTubers emphasizes free speech, fairness and unrestricted monetization across the board.
 This platform is the successor to bit.tube, launched in mid 2018, building upon its original peer-to-peer fundamentals with greatly improved monetization options, discoverability, interactivity and engagement features.

-- [Cactus]

-- [D.Tube](https://about.d.tube/) is the first crypto-decentralized video platform, built on top of the STEEM Blockchain and the IPFS peer-to-peer network."
+* [D.Tube](https://about.d.tube/) is the first crypto-decentralized video platform, built on top of the STEEM Blockchain and the IPFS peer-to-peer network."

-- [Funkwhale](https://funkwhale.audio/) is a community-driven project that lets you listen and share music and audio within a decentralised, open network.
+* [Funkwhale](https://funkwhale.audio/) is a community-driven project that lets you listen and share music and audio within a decentralised, open network.

 ## Messaging